 -

-Includes conditions such as rheumatoid arthritis and polymyalgia rheumatica
+Includes rheumatoid arthritis, lupus, polymyalgia rheumatica

-Other potential causes and risk factors include:
+Other risk factors include:

 -